AlphaCurse/Food-Sales-Predictions/README.md

 **Author**: Tyler Brown

 ### Business Problem:
 Retailer would like to predict sales utilizing the properties of products and outlets provided in the dataset.
+The retailer will be able to use the model metrics to determine how accurate the predictions are for future outlet sales.

 ### Data:
 File sales_predictions.csv within the repository contains data used for determining sales predictions.
+The original data is provided by https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/
 To help the retailer, our goal is to predict the "Item_Outlet_Sales" column.
 The remaining columns will be used to determine the prediction.

 ## Methods: